deepaksood619/deepaksood619.github.io/docs/networking/mqtt/topics-and-best-practices.md

 ### Never use a leading forward slash

 A leading forward slash is permitted in MQTT.
-For example,/myhome/groundfloor/livingroom.
+For example, `/myhome/groundfloor/livingroom`.
 However, the leading forward slash introduces an unnecessary topic level with a zero character at the front.
 The zero does not provide any benefit and often leads to confusion.

 ### Never use spaces in a topic